JasonJWilliamsNY/docker_jupyterhub_config/README.md

        c.Authenticator.admin_users = {"user_foo","user_bar"}

 ### Copy jupyter-persistant

-1. Place `jupyterhub-persistant` in a suitable location on the machine where Docker is hosted.
+1. Place `jupyterhub-persistant/` in a suitable location on the machine where Docker is hosted.
 2. Make sure `/jupyterhub-persistant/createusers.sh` is executable: